PUB to deploy new portable flood protection devices for northeast monsoon season

 One device is called Dam Easy Flood Panel (DFP) and is installed across doorways to prevent floodwaters from entering.

-It weighs about 20kg and 0.6m high.
-It is reusable and can be adjusted to fit doors between 0.78m and 1.10m wide.
+It weighs about 20kg and is 0.6m high.
+It is reusable and can be adjusted to fit doorways between 0.78m and 1.10m wide.
 Unlike conventional flood panels, installation does not require tools or fixings that can damage doorways, said PUB.

 PUB said it has purchased 20 DFPs costing S$1,200 each, which it will loan out to homes and businesses in flood-prone and low-lying areas in eastern and central Singapore for one year.